Waikato Valley cricket team: Thames Valley, King Country and Midlands

 The Thames Valley cricket team represented the Thames Valley region, the most northerly part of the Waikato.
 The Thames Valley Cricket Association was formed in the years after World War II.
 Thames Valley competed in the Hawke Cup from 1955–56 to 1983–84.
 They played their home matches at a number of venues, but most often at Herries Park, Te Aroha.
 They played 38 elimination matches and progressed three times to a challenge match – in January 1957, December 1961 and December 1966.

 The King Country cricket team represented the King Country region, which is now divided between the southern part of the Waikato and the north-western part of the Manawatū-Whanganui region.
 The King Country Cricket Association was formed in January 1928, with its headquarters at Taumarunui.
 King Country competed in the Hawke Cup from 1955–56 to 1972–73.
-They played 17 elimination matches, but won none of them, and never progressed to a challenge match.
+They played 17 elimination matches, but won none of them.
+The only time they were scheduled to play a challenge match was against Southland in December 1970 but they had to default, as they were unable to afford the trip to Invercargill.
 They played most of their home matches at the Taumarunui Domain.

 The Midlands cricket team represented the part of the Waikato between Hamilton and the King Country.
 Midlands competed in the Hawke Cup from 1975–56 to 1983–84.
 They played their home matches at Albert Park, Te Awamutu.
 They played 20 elimination matches but never progressed to a challenge match.